ionic-team/capacitor/site/docs-md/ios/index.md

 ## Next steps

 If your app ran you are now ready to continue developing and building your app.
-Use the various APIs available, Capacitor or Cordova plugins, or custom native code to build our the rest of your app.
+Use the various APIs available, Capacitor or Cordova plugins, or custom native code to build out the rest of your app.

 ## Further Reading